aflin/rampart/docs/source/sql-server-funcs.rst

        select mminfo('power struggle @0 w/.',Body,0,0,1) inf from html
               where Title\Meta\Body like 'power struggle';

-    Would give something of the form:
+    Would give a result similar to the following:

 ::